 During your classes you will complete different types of assessments to ensure you understand new concepts and are progressing in your subject.
 Assessments may include coursework or project work (assignments with a specific focus), which you may work on alone or as part of a group project to improve your interpersonal and communication skills.

 You will also be given participation points for regularly attending your classes and contributing to discussions.
-Discussion is a highly respected part of education in the UK, because learning to challenge ideas helps students to see new subjects from different viewpoints.
+Participating in discussions is highly respected because learning to challenge ideas helps students to see new subjects from different viewpoints.
 Lastly, you will be given written assignments and a final dissertation, which is a piece of written work that is much longer than most essays, on a topic or question you agree with your tutor.

 Degree study in the UK is designed to help you become an independent learner.
 Students at UK universities are taught to think and analyse information for themselves, although you do not have to work alone to reach success.
 Tutors are available on campus to help you through every subject and answer questions during and outside of class.
 With their support, you will gain the confidence to solve complex problems on your own.